 Italian church records usually include baptisms, marriages, deaths, confirmations and first communions, as well as possibly church census records.
 They are usually written in Latin, though some may be found in Italian.
 Most church records are still located in the parish in which they were created, unless the church was destroyed by war, and access is determined by the parish priest.
 One often needs to be patient…

-Duplicate copies of church records after 1900 are also available in the diocesan archives.
+Duplicate copies of church records after 1900 (sometimes earlier) are also available in the diocesan archives.
 To use these records you should know the parish in which your ancestor lived as there is no database or indexation of any sort.

 Census Records (Censimenti)

 The first Italian census was taken in 1871, with further censuses taken each successive decade.